-Christy has published more than 150 quality research outputs, including journal articles, book chapters and reports, and has led or contributed to securing over four million dollars in research funding in competitive and commissioned grants from the ARC and NHMRC, governments, industry and the university.
+Christy has published more than 150 quality research outputs, including over 100 journal articles and book chapters, in addition to accessible reports and articles.
+She has contributed to securing over four million dollars in competitive and commissioned grants from the ARC and NHMRC, governments, industry and the university.
 She is Senior Editorial Advisor (and immediate past Joint-Editor in Chief) for Health Sociology Review, Joint Editor for Sexual Health, and Editorial Board member for the Journal of the International AIDS Society.

 Christy was awarded the Paul Bourke Award for Early Career Research from the Academy of the Social Sciences in Australia in 2010, and the Mid-Career Interdisciplinary Achiever Award from the Australasian Sexual Health Alliance in 2017.
-She received a University Medal for her BA with honours in communications and cultural studies from Murdoch University in 1998, and a PhD in interdisciplinary studies in health, sexuality and culture from UNSW Sydney in 2004.
+She received a University Medal in Arts from Murdoch University in 1998, and a PhD in interdisciplinary studies in health, sexuality and culture from UNSW Sydney in 2004.

 Some current research-focused projects include: